-- The Best Practicable Means, as defined in Section 72 of the Control of Pollution Act 1974, will be employed at all times to reduce noise to a minimum.
-On-site construction tasks will be programmed to be as efficient as possible, with a view to limiting noise disruption to local sensitive receptors. - All site personnel will be fully briefed in advance of works regarding the need to minimise noise during works and of the site-specific sensitivities. - Drop heights from vehicles and NRMM will be kept to a minimum to minimise noise when unloading. - All plant, machinery and vehicles will be switched off when not in use.
+- Where possible, the noisiest work operations (e.g., cold milling, using breakers (jackhammers), chipping hammers, use of rollers, etc.) will be completed before 23:00. - The Environmental Health Officers (EHO) from Highland Council will be notified of works. - Local residents (i.e., those within 300m) will be notified in advance of the works, likely by a letter drop, which will contain details of the proposed timings and duration of the works, in addition to contact details for the Site Supervisor. - The Best Practicable Means, as defined in Section 72 of the Control of Pollution Act 1974, will be employed at all times to reduce noise to a minimum.
+On-site construction tasks will be programmed to be as efficient as possible, with a view to limiting noise disruption to local sensitive receptors. - All site personnel will be fully briefed in advance of works regarding the need to minimise noise during works and of the site-specific sensitivities. - Operatives will be briefed using the 'Being a Good Neighbour' toolbox talk prior to commencement of the works. - Drop heights from vehicles and NRMM will be kept to a minimum to minimise noise when unloading.

-- All plant will be operated in such a way that minimises noise emissions and will have been maintained regularly to the appropriate standards. - Where fitted, and where permitted under Health and Safety requirements, white noise reversing alarms will be utilised during construction. - Where ancillary plant such as generators are required, they will be positioned so as to cause minimum noise disturbance.
+- All plant, machinery and vehicles will be switched off when not in use. - All plant will be operated in such a way that minimises noise emissions and will have been maintained regularly to the appropriate standards. - Where fitted, and where permitted under Health and Safety requirements, white noise reversing alarms will be utilised during construction. - Where ancillary plant such as generators are required, they will be positioned so as to cause minimum noise disturbance.
 Where deemed necessary, acoustic screens will be utilised.